 School is an active and interesting place and children are rarely still for long periods of time.
 Please be sure your child dresses in clothing that is comfortable and that can be independently managed.
+Children should dress in a neat, clean, and safe manner.
 Play clothes with sneakers are ideal and recommended because they are comfortable and allow the children to safely participate in all activities without restrictions.
 Children are required to wear sneakers in gym class.
 Children should not wear flip-flops to school at any time.
 When flip-flops are worn in crowded hallways and stairwells, children often, inadvertently, step on the back of the flip-flops of the child in front.
+Parents who choose to send their child to school in open-toe or slip-on style shoes, should have him/her bring sneakers for recess and gym class.
 Without the appropriate footwear, children will not be able to fully participate in recess and gym class, as they may be asked to sit out during activities for safety reasons.
 Children go outside for recess, weather permitting.
 At times, gym classes are also held outdoors.
 Please be sure that your children are dressed appropriately for the weather each day so that your child may enjoy his or her time outside.
-Students wear hats only outdoors, unless religious or medical reasons would necessitate the wearing of them indoors.
+Students wear hats outdoors, only unless religious or medical reasons would necessitate the wearing of them indoors.
 Other special exceptions may include occasional school-wide spirit days such as team sport days or crazy hat days.
 For art class, we ask you to provide a smock or an old shirt that will be kept in the classroom for the duration of the school year.